How to Identify a Relationship Trigger Before It Hurts

 What You Need to Do When Triggered

-The most important tool to practice is good self-care.
-When you're triggered, it's not the time to convince your partner to see that they've hurt you.
-Because of the intense emotions, separating yourself from the situation is your best option.
-You need to get some space to get control of your reaction.
+The most important tool to practice when triggered is good self-care.
+It's not the time to convince your partner that they've hurt you.
+Separating yourself from the situation is the best option.
+You need some space to calm down and get control of your reaction.
 Do something that feels nurturing instead of re-engaging in the fight.
 For more tips on self-care click read to 3 Secrets for Self-care Made Easy.

 Some self-care ideas include: